OCA/sale-promotion/sale_coupon_domain_product_discount/readme/USAGE.rst

+To apply the discount over the domain products:

+#.
 Open or create a new Promotion Program in the **Sales/Products/Promotion Programs** menu.

-Following new options are available:

-* **Discount Apply On: On Domain Matching Products** When selected discount will be applien only on the product matching the domain in the *Based on Products* field.
+#.
+Set the reward type as *Discount*.
+#.
+Choose *Discount Apply On: selected products*.
+#.
+Set the checkbox *Apply on products domain* on.

+Only those products matching the *Based on Products* domain criteria will be discounted.

+If you want the minimum quantity and amount criterias to be applied per product matched, you'll see the *Strict per product limit* just below the products domain.